What is Dual Enrollment?

 The Penn State New Kensington's Dual Enrollment (DE) Program offers high school juniors and seniors the opportunity to take college courses at a 50% tuition reduction.
 The program enables students to get a real jump on their college careers by earning college credits while still in high school.
 Students participating in these programs may choose from a variety of Penn State courses offered during the fall, spring, or summer semesters.

 How will Dual Enrollment Benefit Students?

-The program is designed to encourage a broader range of students to experience postsecondary education by allowing the student to concurrently enroll in postsecondary courses and to receive both secondary and postsecondary credit for the coursework at little to no cost to the student.
+The program is designed to encourage a broader range of students to experience postsecondary education by allowing the student to concurrently enroll in postsecondary courses and to receive both secondary and postsecondary credit for the coursework at a reduced cost to the student.
 Dual Enrollment helps to introduce more students to the advantages of postsecondary education and helps students have a more successful transition into the culture and expectations that are present in postsecondary institutions.

-Penn State New Kensington offers a 50% tuition reduction, for up to two courses per semester, to any student taking Penn State coursework as part of the state approved Dual Enrollment program.
+Penn State New Kensington offers a 50% tuition reduction, for up to two courses per semester, to any student taking Penn State coursework as part of the Dual Enrollment program.